-Whether you work as an occupational therapist or COTA in home health, outpatient rehab, assisted living, or in a skilled nursing facility, you will encounter patients with a dementia diagnosis.
-If you work with primarily older adults, this might even be the majority of your patients.
+Whether you work as an occupational therapist or COTA in home health, outpatient, acute care, rehab, or in a long term care facility, you will certainly encounter patients with a dementia diagnosis or co-morbidity.
+If you work primarily with older adults, this might even be a large percentage of your patients.

-In this post, I want to provide you with meaningful and functional occupational therapy interventions for your patients affected by dementia.
-I was inspired to write this post after seeing the occasional occupational therapist in the older adults setting just standing the patient up and instructing them to put pegs in a foam board with no rhyme or reason.
+In this article, I want to share meaningful and functional occupational therapy interventions for your patients affected by dementia.
+I was initially inspired to write this post after seeing the occasional occupational therapist simply standing patients up and instructing them to put pegs in a foam board with no functional goal in mind.

-This is not functional nor meaningful and disservice to the patient and our profession.
+Unfortunately this type of intervention can be all too common, which is a disservice to the patient and to our profession.
 I hope this post gives you more ideas than the arm bike or peg board!

-This post is broken out by the stages of dementia:
+This post is organized by the stages of dementia:

 For more in-depth information on all of the stages of Alzheimer’s (the most common form of dementia), check out the Alzheimer’s Association website.

 While it’s very rewarding and humbling, working with this diagnosis can sometimes be more difficult than working with younger adults.